-We intend to enter our MCT diagnostic device and software solution into the market as the sixth competitor and employ an insourcing business model.
+We intend to enter our MCT diagnostic device and software solution and compete in the market and employ an insourcing business model.
 This proposed business model is applicable to a significantly larger portion of the total available market, which include hospitals, physicians' offices and other IDTFs.
 We believe our insourcing model has the benefit of a reduced operating overhead by offering our solution on a pay-per-use basis, enabling a more efficient market penetration and distribution strategy.